 - Provide bank information so that you can receive the payments.

 If you know what you’d like to say about your campaign, you can have it up and running in just minutes.

 Keep in mind that even the most altruistic sites have to generate income in order to stay in business.
 In all cases, you will have to cover credit card fees for the donations.
 The site may offer the person donating the chance to pay the fee or it may deduct it from the donation.
 Credit card fees can vary, but most charge around 3%.
 Many sites also charge a per transaction fee on credit cards, along with a processing fee is required.
 GoFundMe, for example, assesses 5% of each donation in addition to the percentage for handling payment.

 Is crowdfunding right for me?

 To ensure your campaign is a success, you’ll need to set aside some time to set it up properly and communicate it.
-The best campaigns are well written and tell a personal story.
+The best campaigns are well-written and tell a personal story.
 Most of your contributions will come from friends, family, and others who have a personal connection with the deceased.
-You will need to make sure they are aware of your effort.
+You will need to make sure they are aware of your efforts.
 Social media, emails, and letters can all be used to let people know you need help.